 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Victoria and book an accommodation of your choice.

 Things to Know Before Visiting Royal British Columbia Museum

 95% of people who visit Victoria include Royal British Columbia Museum in their plan

 1 PM - 2 PM

 69.44% of people start their Royal British Columbia Museum visit around 1 PM - 2 PM

 People usually take around 2 Hrs to see Royal British Columbia Museum

-59.55% of people prefer to travel by car while visiting Royal British Columbia Museum
+66.67% of people prefer walking in order to reach Royal British Columbia Museum